 Teams are free to use a topic of their choice.
-Topics should have an ethical component related to one of the seventeen UN Sustainable Development Goals, their targets, and indicators.
+Topics should be business-related and have an ethical component related to one of the seventeen UN Sustainable Development Goals, their targets, and indicators.
 (See the SDG Resources page for more details.)
-Make sure your topic is a specific issue that can be addressed in 20-25 minutes to a Board or senior management meeting of an organization.
+Make sure your topic is a specific issue that can be addressed in 25 minutes to a board or senior management meeting of an organization.
 Ethics issues related to for-profit businesses, as well as non-profit and public policy organizations, are welcome.
 See the FAQs for more information about choosing a topic.

 Teams must use the provided template on the Executive Summary page to prepare a one-page handout that will be given to judges prior to the presentation.
-Executive summaries should be submitted by the deadline posted on the Registration and Deadlines page.
+Executive summaries should be submitted by the deadline posted on the 2022 IBESCC page.
 Other handouts are also permitted (see FAQs for more details.)

 Your presentation should describe the ethical, financial, and legal aspects of a problem an organization is facing, with an emphasis on the ethical dimensions, and propose a solution that is acceptable on all 3 counts.
 Be certain that you are ultimately taking a position.
 Do not simply report on different ways that the issue can be regarded.
 When analyzing the issue, pay attention to the following: